![]() |

 |

-21 Now as they were eating, Jesus was troubled in spirit, and testified, (and said,) "Most certainly I tell you that one of you who eats with me will betray me."
+21 Now as they were eating, Jesus was troubled in spirit, (and said,) "Most certainly I tell you that one of you who eats with me will betray me."

 |